 Residual dipolar couplings (RDC) are orientation restraints which are rapidly becoming standard in NMR of small compounds.
 They are used to determine stereochemistries, to differentiate enantiomers and to provide complementary conformational and dynamic information.
 Developments are ongoing in sample preparation (orienting media), measurement and analysis.

-Particularly challenging NMR studies of solution compounds are submitted to advanced analysis.
-For these samples, our technical staff members provide full measurement, analysis and interpretation assistance in close collaboration with the chemical research groups.
-The advanced techniques are carried out on our dedicated 600- and 500-MHz NMR spectrometers.
-The 600-MHz spectrometer is implemented with a cryogenically cooled probehead, which considerably enhances signal-to-noise ratio up to a factor of 8 compared to conventional equipment.
+Particularly challenging NMR studies of solution compounds are accepted for advanced analysis.
+For these samples, our experienced staff members provide full measurement, analysis and interpretation assistance in close collaboration with the chemical research groups.
+The advanced techniques are carried out on one of our two dedicated spectrometers: (a) a 600-MHz system, equipped with a cryogenically-cooled probehead, which provides exquisite sensitivity and resolution for 1H, 13C and 15N measurements near room temperature and which is ideally suited for sub-milligram quantities of 50+ carbon organic molecules; (b) a more versatile modern 500-MHz instruments which provides the possibility to measure at high and low temperature, to cover a broad range of NMR-active isotopes, and to run advanced triple-resonance experiments.
 A large part of the analytical work is dedicated to determine or confirm structures, stereochemistries, conformations and dynamics.

-Solid-state NMR spectroscopy remains one of the most important techniques for the characterisation of complex solid catalyst support and other insoluble materials studied in the institute such as mesoporous silicas, aluminium hydrides, alanates, coals and organometallic compounds.
+Solid-state NMR spectroscopy remains one of the most important techniques for the characterisation of solid catalysts and other new materials synthesized in the institute (Schüth group).
 Both dedicated 300- and 500-MHz spectrometers are equipped with magic-angle spinning (MAS) probeheads to obtain high resolution signals from a wide range of NMR active nuclei.

 Dr. Farès, Christophe